 5. Define a goal that is specific and measurable.
 Saying “I want to be more helpful to others” is vague.
 But saying “I am going to help the needy by signing up for the church’s food pantry each month” is specific.
 Keep track of your progress in a notebook or journal.

 8. Create an incentive.
-For example, if your goal is stop using your phone at dinner, put it in a basket.
+For example, if your goal is to stop using your phone at dinner, put it in a basket nearby.
 If you take it out of the basket, then you need to give a family member at the table a dollar.

 9. Change up your routine.
-For example, if you aren’t brushing your teeth long enough, perhaps come up with another task to do while you brush your teeth such as cleaning down the sink!
+For example, if you aren’t brushing your teeth long enough, perhaps come up with another task to do while you brush your teeth—such as wiping down the bathroom mirror!
 Perhaps you need a tool to help reach your goals!
-For example: “I resolve to be on time to meetings this week..”
+For example: “I resolve to be on time to meetings this week.”
 To achieve your goal, set an alarm with a 5-minute reminder before any meetings.

-10. If you slip, don’t worry about it.
+10. If you slip up, don’t worry about it.
 But if you slip again, reconsider your plan.
 Are you too ambitious?
-If you planned to walk 5 days a week, scale it back to 3 days and plan which days you’ll walk to get into a schedule; how about walking before you lunch so that you can enjoy lunch after your walk.
+If you planned to walk 5 days a week, scale it back to 3 days and plan which days you’ll walk to get into a schedule; how about walking before you eat lunch so that you can enjoy it after your walk?

 There’s also the idea of “self-trickery.”
 Maybe that’s a better fit for you than making hard-and-fast resolutions?